Training in Anatomical Pathology Technology

 a. access to your results is controlled by a password that is unique to each cohort - all personal date has been removed from results list and each candidate identifiable via a pseudonymised ID (RSPH number) provided via the North Tees Centre.

-b. we store your Data on secure servers within the Trust.
+b. we store your Data on secure servers within the Trust AND:

 14. If you want detailed information from Get Safe Online on how to protect your information and your computers and devices against fraud, identity theft, viruses and many other online problems, please visit www.getsafeonline.org.
 Get Safe Online is supported by HM Government and leading businesses.